 First, I want feedback from my clients on where they think we could use improvement and where they think we excelled.
 I really take their feedback to heart and implement better practices where necessary.

 Second, my questionnaire is also designed to help my clients generate good quotes or testimonials when talking about e9digital or our services.
-This will make it that much easier for them to know what they want to say when giving us a review on Yelp or one of the other websites.
+This will make it that much easier for them to know what they want to say when giving us a review on Yelp or one of the other online review sites.

 Proactively Asking for a Review

-Review websites like Yelp are consistently growing as consumers are trying to find new ways to discern which businesses and vendors are trustworthy.
+Yelp and other online review sites are consistently growing as consumers are trying to find new ways to discern which businesses and vendors are trustworthy.
 So I think building a great online reputation is now one of those essential internet marketing tasks.